Murders of Lauria Bible and Ashley Freeman: Arrest and conviction of Ronnie Busick

 In a public address, the Bible family issued a statement in which they stated they had been aware of the alleged photographs "for years," and that "At this time all focus is on finding Lauria and Ashley.
 We welcome all information leading to their recovery.
 Until they are home with us, this will never be over."
 After his arrest, Busick told reporters he wished to speak to the Bibles.
 On April 26, 2018, Bible's mother, Lorene, confirmed she spoke with Busick, but that he denied knowing the whereabouts of her daughter or Freeman.

-Busick pleaded guilty July 15, 2020 to being an accessory to first-degree murder in the deaths of Danny and Kathy Freeman, the torching of their home near Welch, Oklahoma, and the abduction and presumed slayings of the two girls.
+Busick entered a plea of guilty on July 15, 2020, to being an accessory to first-degree murder in the deaths of Danny and Kathy Freeman, the torching of their home near Welch, Oklahoma, and the abduction and presumed slayings of the two girls.
 He admitted having withheld information about the involvement of Welch and Pennington.
 He was sentenced to 15 years for the crime, ten of those years to be spent in prison, plus five years of probation.

 The Oklahoma Department of Corrections (DOC) had said Busick was considered a “level-4” prisoner; i.e., he was known for being respectful to the prison staff and following their orders, while staying to himself and not being known as a problematic inmate.
 Furthermore, a level-4 inmate does not already have an extensive criminal history beyond their current conviction, despite Busick having criminal convictions dating back to the 1980s.
 Busick received 60 credits/month, or two days’ worth of credit for every day served, plus the credit for time he served in jail.
-Ultimately, Busick’s positive track record while behind bars led to an early release, for good behavior; he was released on May 19, 2023, after serving just 38 months of his 10-year sentence.
+Ultimately, Busick's positive track record while behind bars led to an early release, for good behavior; he was released on May 19, 2023, after serving just 38 months of his 10-year sentence.